 2020-2021: Missouri Folk Arts delayed installation of its second exhibition due to campus closures.
 Working with Banjo Creative and Museum of Art & Archaeology preparator, Missouri Folk Arts created a digital, online exhibition, A Sampler of Missouri Blacksmiths, available to download as a PDF in 2020, followed by a small physical exhibition when the Museum reopened in 2021.
 That exhibit included a Colonial lamp donated by Bernard Tappel with a card directing visitors to the digital exhibit.
 In spring 2021, Missouri Folk Arts and Banjo Creative revised the PDF for a full-color publication that was distributed to the featured blacksmiths, Blacksmith Association of Missouri annual conference attendees, and Museum visitors.

-Future exhibitions: Missouri Folk Arts will install rotating Folk Arts Focus exhibits in a dedicated wall case near the Hitt Street entrance to the newly renovated Museum of Art & Archaeology and Museum of Anthropology on the lower level of Mizzou’s Ellis Library.
-Plans for a series of exhibitions in 2024 and 2025 are underway to celebrate the 40th anniversary of the Traditional Arts Apprenticeship Program.
+Future exhibitions: Missouri Folk Arts installs rotating Folk Arts Focus exhibits in a dedicated wall case near the Hitt Street entrance of the Museum of Art & Archaeology and Museum of Anthropology on the lower level of Mizzou’s Ellis Library.